Maniac (1980 film)

-Maniac is a 1980 American psychological slasher film directed by William Lustig and written by C. A. Rosenberg.
-It stars Joe Spinell as Frank Zito, an Italian-American serial killer residing in New York City who murders and scalps young women.
-Spinell was also co-writer of the film.
+Maniac is a 1980 American psychological slasher film directed by William Lustig and written by C. A. Rosenberg and Joe Spinell.
+It stars Spinell as Frank Zito, an Italian-American serial killer residing in New York City who murders and scalps young women.

 With a minuscule budget, many scenes in the film were shot guerrilla style.
 Originally considered an exploitation film, Maniac has since attained a cult following despite receiving polarized reviews.
 The film was remade in 2012 by director Franck Khalfoun and produced by Alexandre Aja, starring Elijah Wood in the lead role.

 While not prosecuted for obscenity nor officially listed as a video nasty, Maniac was seized by various police forces across Greater Manchester and Lancashire during the video nasty panic, presumably based on the film's notorious reputation overseas.

 Plot

-Frank Zito was abused as a child by his prostitute mother, and as a result, becomes a serial killer who murders young women, scalps them and attaches their hair to mannequins.
-After he awakens from a nightmare about killing a couple on a beach, he dresses himself, revealing terrible scars on his torso, and leaves his apartment towards Manhattan into Times Square.
+Italian-American landlord Frank Zito was abused as a child by his prostitute mother Carmen, and as a result, becomes a serial killer who murders young women, scalps them and attaches their hair to mannequins.
+After he awakens from a nightmare about killing a couple on a beach, he dresses himself, revealing terrible scars on his torso, and leaves his apartment, heading towards Manhattan into Times Square.
 When Frank is randomly invited inside a hotel by a prostitute, she kisses him before he abruptly strangles and scalps her.
 He returns home, dresses a mannequin with the dead prostitute's clothing and nails her scalp to its head.
 Frank tells himself that beauty is a crime punishable by death.

 Sometime later, he dresses again and takes a collection of weaponry with him, including a double-barrelled shotgun, before leaving.
-He drives around Brooklyn and the Queens area, where he finds a couple exiting a local disco and parking near the side of the Verrazano Bridge.
+He drives around Brooklyn and the Queens area, where he finds a couple exiting a local disco and parking near the side of the Verrazzano Bridge.
 When the boyfriend starts up the vehicle after his date sees Frank spying on them, Frank kills the couple with his shotgun and then adds the woman to his mannequin collection.
 After seeing his recent crime on television, he talks to himself and the mannequins as he sobs himself to sleep.